lazd/DOMly/README.md

 ## Example

-DOMly's syntax is simply HTML with a few special elements and attribute prefixes thrown in, with Mustache-like syntax for variable substitution and method invocation.
+DOMly's syntax is simply HTML with a few special tags and attribute prefixes thrown in and Mustache-like syntax for variable substitution / method invocation.

 ```html
 <div>